kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__getting-started-with-botkube-and-argocd.md

 Feedback
 --------

 We welcome developers and Kubernetes enthusiasts to explore the platform and share their valuable feedback.
 We want to know what you think of Botkube and how we can make it even better.
 [Reach out to our Developer Advocate, Maria](mailto:maria@kubeshop.io) or schedule a quick 15min meeting at your preferred time.
-As a thank you, we’ll send you some great Botkube swag!
+As a thank you, we’ll send you some great Botkube swag.